Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 The goal is to get as much excess out of the equation as possible.

-There’s no need to let it dry before applying the enzyme cleaner.
+There’s no need to let it dry before applying the cleaners.

 In scenario number two, you found a urine spot that is hours old or more – and it’s had a chance to soak in.